United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 On slide 3, you see on the left the trends of our organic growth over the last five quarters, and on the right-hand side you see the breakdown of the Q2 organic performance.
 Looking at our commercial businesses geographically, Americas remained solid.
 Otis sales were up 8% on top of 10% growth in last year's second quarter in the Americas.
 Sales at CCS were up 7%.
 In EMEA, sales were flattish, with slight growth in Europe offset by continued weakness in the Middle East.
 Asia sales were flat as well in the quarter, driven by China, which was down 10% for Otis.
 For rest of Asia, Otis was up low single digit and CCS high single digit.

 On the Aerospace side, Commercial Aerospace sales were down 1% in the quarter, almost counterintuitive, right, as strong growth in the aftermarket businesses at both Pratt & Whitney and Aerospace Systems was more than offset by a contraction in OEM sales.
-UTAS Commercial OEM sales were down 8%, driven by 777 landing gear resourcing and legacy program rate reductions.
+UTAS commercial OEM sales were down 8%, driven by 777 landing gear resourcing and legacy program rate reductions.
 Pratt Canada OE engine shipments were also down 19%, driven by the helicopter and general aviation end markets.
 Year to date, Commercial Aerospace sales were up 2%.

 Military sales were very strong, up 30% at Pratt & Whitney and 5% at Aerospace Systems.